Hahira, Georgia: History

 According to legend, the town of Hahira was named after a local cotton plantation.
 The planter was said to have named his estate after a West African village, Hairaairee, which was described to him by an English traveler.
-According to another version, the name may be derived from Hahiroth, a place mentioned in the Hebrew Bible.
+The name may be derived from Pi-HaHiroth, a place mentioned in the Hebrew Bible.
+According to a local legend, the name originated with a locomotive engineer called Hira, who was hailed by friends with, "Hey, Hira."